KenPonta/CheatSheet/docs/user-guides/priority-topic-selection.md

 ## Tips for Success

 1. **Start Broad**: Begin with topic-level priorities, then refine subtopics
-2. **Use Preview**: Always preview before generating the final cheat sheet
+2. **Use Preview**: Always preview before generating the final study material
 3. **Monitor Space**: Keep an eye on the utilization dashboard
 4. **Iterate**: Adjust priorities based on preview results
 5. **Reference Matching**: Use reference templates for consistent formatting